hanazuki/node-jsonnet/README.md

        .then(json => JSON.parse(json)); // => 12
 ```

-The complete library is documented in the TypeScript type definitions at [`types/index.d.ts`](types/index.d.ts).
+The library is documented in the TypeScript type definitions at [`types/index.d.ts`](types/index.d.ts).